 - Cinnamon pecans: Preheat oven to 350°F. Place two pounds raw pecan halves in a large (4-6 quart) bowl.
 In a small bowl, stir together 1/4 cup sugar and 1 tablespoon ground cinnamon and set aside.
 In a small (1 quart) saucepan, stir together remaining 1/2 cup sugar and 1 cup water.
 Place saucepan over high heat and bring to a boil.
 Boil uncovered for 3 minutes.
 Remove from heat and pour hot sugar water over pecans in the bowl.
 Toss until well combined.
 Sprinkle nuts with sugar and cinnamon mixture and toss again until well combined.
 Spread coated nuts in single even layers on two or more (parchment or silicone mat) lined baking sheets.
 Bake at 350°F for 5-7 minutes or until pecans are lightly roasted.
 Remove from oven and cool to room temperature.
 Makes 20-24 party favor gifts or about eight larger (hostess, stocking stuffer) gifts.

-- Spicy cashews: Place 2½ pounds roasted, salted cashews cashews in a large (6-8 quart) bowl.
-Heat a small (8-inch) stainless or aluminum skillet (do NOT use a non-stick skillet) over medium high heat.
-In a small bowl, stir together 1 tablespoon paprika, 2 teaspoons ground cumin, 2 teaspoons ground coriander, 1 teaspoon curry powder and 1 teaspoon cayenne.
-In a small skillet, heat 3 tablespoons canola or salad oil over medium heat.
+- Spicy cashews: Place 2½ pounds roasted, salted cashews in a large (6-8 quart) bowl.
+In a small bowl, stir 1 tablespoon paprika, 2 teaspoons ground cumin, 2 teaspoons ground coriander, 1 teaspoon curry powder and 1 teaspoon cayenne.
+In a small (8-inch) stainless or aluminum skillet (do NOT use a nonstick skillet), heat 3 tablespoons canola or salad oil over medium heat.
 When the oil is hot, add ground spices and toss just until fragrant, about 1 minute.
 Pour hot spices and oil over cashews.
 Toss until spices evenly coat the nuts.
 Sprinkle nuts with 3 tablespoons granulated white sugar and toss again until thoroughly mixed.
 Cool to room temperature.
 Makes 25-30 party favor gifts or about 10 larger (hostess, stocking stuffer, teacher) gifts.

 Enjoy limoncello cold, served straight in a shot glass as they do in Sorrento, Italy.
 Or prepare a refreshing cocktail by pouring two ounces over ice in a tall glass, top with lemon-lime or plain club soda and garnish with a sprig of mint.

 Zest, then juice, 14-16 medium lemons.
 (Discard the lemon rinds after juicing.)
-In a non-reactive container (preferably glass or porcelain), combine the lemon zest, lemon juice and 1 bottle (either 750 ml “fifth” or 1 liter “quart”).
+In a glass, stainless steel or porcelain container, combine the lemon zest, lemon juice and 1 bottle (either 750 ml “fifth” or 1 liter “quart”).
 Cover, place in a cool location (or refrigerate), and let stand four to 30 days.
 Strain and reserve the lemon vodka.
 Discard the solids.

 While the vodka is infusing, in a medium saucepan, stir together 3 cups water and 3 cups sugar until the sugar dissolves completely.
 Bring to boil over high heat; reduce the heat to low and simmer two minutes.
 Remove saucepan from heat and cool the simple syrup to room temperature.
 Store syrup in a bottle in the refrigerator.